Lydia Peelle: Works

+Peelle's novel The Midnight Cool, set in Tennessee in 1916, follows two horse traders who turn to trading mules for the U.S. war effort in Europe.
+Her debut story collection, Reasons for and Advantages of Breathing, was a New York Times Book Review Editors' Choice book and a finalist for the Orion Book Award, in addition to receiving an honorable mention for the PEN/Hemingway Award.

 Personal

 Peelle was named for her great-great-aunt, abolitionist Lydia Maria Child.
-She married musician and bandleader Ketch Secor on November 3, 2001 in North Andover, Massachusetts.
-They have two children, a daughter and a son.
+She married musician and bandleader Ketch Secor in 2001, in North Andover, Massachusetts.
+They have two children, a daughter and a son, and divorced in 2018.
 Peelle lives in Nashville, Tennessee.